khan-artaza/arik-ui-repsonsive/README.md

 ## 🖼️ Overview

-Arik UI is a modern, fully responsive user interface layout built with **HTML** and **Tailwind CSS**.
+Arik UI is a modern, fully responsive user interface layout built with **HTML** and **SCSS**.
 It showcases a sleek and clean design ideal for portfolios, landing pages, or starter UI templates.
 The design adapts seamlessly across devices — from mobile to desktop — ensuring a smooth user experience.

 ## 🌟 Features